Guy-L/seg3103_playground/lab03/README.md

 3. **Adding test cases for `setDay` and `setMonth` in `DateExceptionTest`**.
 Branch and condition testing for these methods was incomplete and not all exceptions were thrown, so I added 4 test cases to remedy that.
 I also removed the `y=1500, m=02, d=31` test as it was equivalent to the `y=1500, m=02, d=29` test.
 100% coverage for these methods was achieved.

 4. **Adding test cases for `isEndOfMonth` and `isThirtyDayMonth` in `DateNextDateOkTest`**. `isEndOfMonth` is conditional on `nextDate` running, and `isThirtyDayMonth` is conditional on `isEndOfMonth` running.
-I added 3 test cases to cover unexplored branches and reached 100% coverage of the second method, however the first proved impossible.
+I added 3 test cases to cover unexplored branches and reached 100% coverage of the second method, however the first proved **impossible**.
 To achieve full condition coverage, I would need a situation with `month=2`, `day=29` and `leap=false`.
 This would be an invalid date and would thus throw an exception, disallowing me from running `nextDate`.

 5. **Adding test cases for `isLeapYear` in `DateNextDateOkTest` and `toString` in `DateMiscTest`**.
 A couple miscellaneous methods that weren't fully covered.
 For organization purposes, I implemented my `toString` test as a manual test in a seperate class.

 6. **Adding test cases for `equals` in `DateMiscTest`**.
 To finish off, a few test cases were needed for when compared dates weren't equal.
-Since they didn't fit with our other tests, these were also put in `DateMiscTest`.
+Since they didn't fit in with our other tests, these were also put in `DateMiscTest`.

 In the end, **100% instruction coverage of `Date.java` was achieved**, but one branch was missed due to the above stated reason and cannot be covered.